 Transportation or a transit agency) the incurred costs for an approved project during the fiscal year.
 This reimbursement can be for projects that have been initiated in previous years or will not be completed until future years and the final cost of a project may be different from the amount obligated as well.
-Funding can also be "de-obligated" for projects in response to lower than expected costs, project cancellation, or other factors, and these released resources are often redirected to other projects.
+Funding can also be "de-obligated" for projects in response to lower than expected costs, project cancellation, programming, and coordinating federal transportation investments and works in partnership with communities, regional transit operators, New Hampshire Department of Transportation (NHDOT), New Hampshire Department of Environmental Services (NHDES), as well as the Federal Highway (FHWA) and Transit (FTA) Administrations to carry out this responsibility.